babuj03/Users_City_Api/README.md

-Filter the user result by city and given distance.
+Filter the user result by city(London) and given distance.

+Latidue and Longitude for London are listed as 51.509865, -0.118092 respectively.
+Distance calculations are done using the GeographicLib.

 Api need basic authorization - use below user/password in request header